top of page

 Steve Howe was recognized in 2015 for his efforts to combat domestic violence, receiving the Community Based Ally of the year award from the Kansas Coalition Against Sexual and Domestic Violence.

-Justice is not achieved when cases go unsolved.
-District Attorney Steve Howe has made a priority of achieving justice for sexual assault victims not only of crimes committed today, but also for those victims still awaiting closure from crimes in the past.
+District Attorney Steve Howe knows that justice is not achieved when cases go unsolved.
+Steve has made a priority of achieving justice for sexual assault victims not only of crimes committed today, but also for those victims still awaiting closure from crimes in the past.
 Toward that end, Steve Howe directed his office to re-examine cold cases, and to engage modern technology to test evidence and cross-reference today’s crime databases to aid in finally resolving often years old cases.
 Justice may for a time have been delayed, but with this new initiative justice is finally being achieved.

 2G6A6071.jpg